Hannes Androsch: Third career as an industrial investor

-In 2006 the Austrian economics magazine trend estimated Androsch's wealth at EUR 420 million, ranking him 25th among the wealthiest Austrians.
+In 2006 the Austrian economics magazine trend estimated Androsch's wealth at €420 million, ranking him 25th among the wealthiest Austrians.
 Using a modified rating that also considered networking, the magazine ranked him the 22nd most powerful person in Austria's economy in 2009.

 Research sponsorships

 On 21 June 2004, the founding session of the Hannes Androsch Foundation within the Austrian Academy of Sciences was held.
 It is dedicated to "the consolidation of social balance and peace."
-Androsch endowed it with EUR 1 million and committed himself to increase the annual budget to EUR 10 million until 2012.
-It awards the Hannes Androsch Prize (EUR 100,000 for 2011) for scientific contributions to its goals.
+Androsch endowed it with €1 million and committed himself to increase the annual budget to €10 million until 2012.
+It awards the Hannes Androsch Prize (€100,000 for 2011) for scientific contributions to its goals.
 According to the academy, this is the most important private non-profit foundation established in Austria since 1945.

-Androsch is a member of the fundraising committee of the Institute of Molecular Biotechnology, a joint initiative of the Austrian Academy of Sciences and the pharmaceutical company Boehringer Ingelheim.
+Androsch was a member of the fundraising committee of the Institute of Molecular Biotechnology, a joint initiative of the Austrian Academy of Sciences and the pharmaceutical company Boehringer Ingelheim.